Miguel Alcalde Group

 Dr. Patricia Molina

 I have been working in peroxygenase evolution for years while also being in charge of the lab managing.
 On the lab outsides, I love being with my family and friends, listening to music, reading any books and, unfortunately not often, ice skating.

 Dr. Lucía García Ledo

 I am a curious person with a scientific background but also with an special love for paperwork.
 I am the project manager.
-I love spending time in the nature, baking cakes, wine and laughts and skating (better not all together!).
+I love spending time in the nature, baking cakes, wine and skating (better not all together!).